zeke/us-counties/readme.md

 The data came from https://github.com/jgoodall/us-maps, which was derived from US Census shapefiles.

+:warning: This module loads a ~200MB JSON object into memory, so your mileage may vary.
+See [server usage](#server-usage).

 ## Installation

 ```sh
 npm install us-counties
 ```

-## Usage
+## Programmatic Usage

-Plays nicely with the [which-polygon](https://ghub.io/which-ploygon) package for looking up counties by lng/lat coordinate:
+This module plays nicely with the [which-polygon](https://ghub.io/which-ploygon) package for looking up counties by lng/lat coordinate:

 ```js
 const counties = require('us-counties')